saranscript/bookby-gpt4/README.md

 # bookby-gpt4

-### Authors: Saravanan Kumarashanmugam, Robert B Dannelly, and ChatGPT
+### Authors: Saravanan Kumarashanmugam, Robert B Dannelly, Jr, and ChatGPT

 I generated this book to create a boilerplate code for my new project https://thee.ai